 The in-ear fit of the Liberty Air is decently comfortable but might not be for everyone.
 They come with 4 silicone tip sizes for you to find the most comfortable fit.
 Also, these headphones are very lightweight, and you barely feel them inside your ears.
 Some may feel some fatigue after listening to them for a while.

 The Liberty Air have a decent touch-sensitive control scheme.
 You get basic functionalities like call/music management and track skipping, but unfortunately, you don’t have any control over your listening volume directly on the earbuds.
 You'll have to change it on your device.
 On the upside, the control scheme is very easy to use and responsive, but you don’t get any type of feedback from most commands.
 You get small audio cues for powering on/off the headphones and during the pairing procedure, but that’s it.
 Unfortunately, they will not be as easy to use as the Treblab X5 or the Jabra Elite Active Sport which have physical buttons with more functionalities.
+If you like touch-sensitive control schemes but volume control is a must-have, take a look at the Skullcandy Indy.

 Like the Altec Lansing True Evo and most in-ear headphones, the Anker Liberty Air don’t trap any heat inside your ear, so you shouldn’t notice a difference in temperature when wearing them.
 This makes them a good option for sports as you shouldn’t sweat more than usually during physical activity.